Anirudh-004/Mining-Software-Repository/README.md

 ## Step 2
-* Run Anaconda and Open the jupyter Notebook in browser
+* Run Anaconda and Open the jupyter Notebook in browser.

 ## Validation: